damian-lis/portfolio-website/README.md

   im(folder(`introMobile.gif`)),

   h(`2.
-Technologies`),
+Technologies ${a('⬆', '#table-of-contents')}`, { id: 'technologies' }),

   p([`The following technologies were used in the project:`]),

   l([`HTML`, `CSS`, ` Javascript (OOP)`, `GSAP`]),

   h(`3.
-Features`),
+Features ${a('⬆', '#table-of-contents')}`, { id: 'features' }),

   p([
     `Most of the project is built in oop javascript for a very in-depth understanding of the language.
 The list of the most interesting solutions is presented below:`, ]),
-]
 ```

-As we can see above, using the discussed solution, we can easily create a description by using various functions that return appropriate objects with information about a given element (we can also modify the default objects that have been set in the structure.js file by sending appropriate parameters to the function) .
+As we can see above, creating the entire description is as simple as using appropriate functions (which we can modify for our own needs through the configuration object) that return specific information (objects) that are placed in the array.

-Next, such created description is processed by the DescriptionArrange object (scripts/objects/DescriptionArrange.js), which is explained at the end of the entire description of the project (3.2.9. subsection).
+Next, this data is processed by the DescriptionArrange object, which converts this information into a real description, which is added to the indicated place.
+The entire explanation of the DescriptionArrange object logic is (<a href="#descriptionarrange-object">here</a>).

 <br/>